-So what do you do next after you find yourself sitting naked at the kitchen table with budgeting forms and a calculator?
+So what do you do next after you find yourself sitting mad and naked at the kitchen table with budgeting forms and a calculator?

 You start the next step to getting out of debt, of course!